 The grand finale comes with a rousing What’s Up.
 A Number One hit in in 1993 for the U.S. rock band 4 Non Blondes, it was first heard on their 1992 album Bigger, Better, Faster, More!
 Ana confesses: “So I cry sometimes when I’m lying in bed…and finishes on the philosophical note ‘25 years and my life is still trying to get up that great big hill of hope…for a destination.’

 Wicked Games is the peak of that hill as a destination safely reached and an ambition happily fulfilled.
+It’s an album of emotional games you’ll really want to play.

 Stay up to date with Ana’s music via her website www.ana-gracey.co.uk